brentkendrick/fpbiolib/README.md

 ### Redis usage

 The redis_storage module requires either a local instance of redis running on the host computer, or a docker instance of redis.
 This can be switched through the use of an environment variable, which can be set by creating a .env file in your project's root directory setup following the example below.
-The environment variable can be accessed in your project by installing python-decouple using pip.
-See the documentation here: https://pypi.org/project/python-decouple/

 ```
 # If running local redis.
 Install for WSL2 using instructions here: